Last Updated on 2 weeks by Sachin G

 User Experience: Exposing technical details can confuse and frustrate users.

-Disabling the display_errors directive is a simple process that consists of changing in php configuration settings.
-Follow these steps to prevent PHP errors from being displayed on your browser:
+Disabling the display_errors directive is a simple process that consists of changing in php configuration settings or either use .htaccess or runtime code, depending on your environment.

 Locate the PHP Configuration File:

-The location of the PHP configuration file can be found in different ways and the configuration file location depends on your server setup.
 The default location of the php.ini file is /etc/php.in .
 But here I am explaining how you can find it through the phpinfo() function.
-The simple method is to create a PHP file eg. infophp.php with the following content:
+The simple method is to create a PHP file eg, infophp.php, with the following content:

 <?php